5 Awe-Inspiring Things to Do in Colorado Springs (3 are Free!)

 Founded in 1859, Old Colorado City was Colorado’s original capital.
 In the 1890’s, saloons, brothels and gaming parlors dominated this Wild West town fueled by the gold rush.

-Today, this historic city’s tree-lined streets feature art galleries, boutiques, and a variety of terrific restaurants.
-It’s the perfect place to while away an afternoon wandering the unique shops and enjoying the charm of the old west.
+Today, this historic city, affectionately called “OCC,” is a local favorite for shopping and dining.
+The tree-lined streets feature art galleries, boutiques, gift shops, and a variety of terrific local restaurants.
+It’s the perfect place to check out local artists, relax in a coffee shop, and just enjoy the charm of the Old West.

 How Much?
 Free to explore!
-(Except for parking fees.)
+(Except for parking fees.
+Parking is available in 3 marked parking lots off Colorado Ave)

-A must for “Top Gun” enthusiasts with the need for speed.
-A quick stop by the Visitor Center will give you the lay of the land.
+Once on the base, a quick stop by the Visitor Center will give you the lay of the land and provide all the information you need.
+The website also has a great self-guided tour of popular sights.
 Don’t miss Falcon Stadium, the Honor Court, the Planetarium, and especially the Cadet Chapel.
+(Note: You can only see the Cadet Chapel from outside for now, the interior is closed for repairs until 2027.)

 How Much?
 Free.

-Located at a lofty 6,714 feet above sea level, visitors to the zoo can hand feed the giraffes, elephants, or rhinos (for an additional fee).
+Located at a lofty 6,714 feet above sea level, visitors to the zoo can hand-feed the giraffes, elephants, or rhinos (for an additional fee).
+You can also watch animal demonstrations like penguin feeding, barn owl training, and even skunk training.
 Or just spend some quality time in the Goat Playground (free!) and ride the antique carousel.

 Hours: Open daily from 9:00am – 5:00pm (last admission 4:00pm).